-It all depends on the expected weather conditions, so please have a look at the weather forecast beforehand.
-It’s probably better to over-dress and expect the worse but avoid baggy clothing as they can get caught up in the moving parts.
-You can always carry discarded clothing with you.
-Don’t forget your sun cream if it’s going to be hot – liberally applied to arms, legs, face, ears and neck.
+This depends on the expected weather conditions, please have a look at the weather forecast beforehand.
+It’s usually better to over-dress and expect the worse.
+Do avoid over-baggy clothing as it can get caught up in moving parts.
+You can always remove and carry discarded clothing with you.
+Wear sun cream if it’s forecast to be sunny.

 When don’t you go out?

 When it’s very windy, during heavy rain or when, during winter it’s likely to be slippery or heavy fog.

 We try and get on to country lanes as much as possible.
 Ride leaders tend to know where they are going, so stick to the smoothest, nicest and prettiest routes available.